Balloon Dilation for Eustachian Tube Dysfunction (ETD)

 Other symptoms such as dizziness, off balance sensation, and ringing in the ear are possible as well.

-Blocked Eustachian Tube Treatment
+Past Eustachian Tube Treatment Options

 The mainstay of therapy for years has been medical therapy such as allergy therapy.
 Unfortunately it is not very successful in some patients.
 In those patients that failed medical therapy all we have had to offer was placing tubes in the ear drum.
 There are many negatives of having a tube such as possible worsening of hearing, water precautions, and possible a hole in the ear drum that could require surgery to repair.